TOYON MULTILINGUAL LITERARY MAGAZINE

 in Translation, Multilingual, or Spanish-Language Writing

 The Multilingual Award was established in 2015 with the 62nd edition of Toyon, to recognize exceptional achievement in translation, multilingual, or Spanish-language writing.
-The award is funded by an anonymous donor and is named after the poet Barbara Curiel, a beloved teacher at Humboldt State University.
+The award is funded by an anonymous donor and is named after the poet Barbara Curiel, a beloved teacher at then-Humboldt State University.
 Submit to this award.

 PictureThe very first piece published in Toyon, in the issue released in 1954.